 How much money do you need to retire comfortably in Portugal?

 This depends on various factors, such as location and lifestyle.
 You should be able to live comfortably on between €1,500 and €2,000 per month including rent.
-However, you might need more if you choose to live in a more expensive part of Portugal.
+However, you might need more if you live in a more expensive part of Portugal.

 Is it easy to retire in Portugal?